alothomas/Retina-Blood-Vessel-Segmentation/README.md

 For more details on model architectures and configurations, check the models directory.

+## Repository Structure
+- `Analysis/`: Analysis tools and scripts for post-processing.
+- `Preprocessing/`: Scripts for preprocessing.
+- `train_retina/`: training and prediction scripts for retina segmentation.
+- `train_vessels/`: training and prediction scripts for blood vessel segmentation.

 ## Usage

 Adapt the scripts with your folder structure.